NEED-Programming/fake-adblocker-extension/README.md

 # fake-adblocker-extension

-Change $IP value to C2 server to collect information
+Change the $IP value in each file to your attacker server to collect information